Dr-Shab/pi_keyboard_emulator/README.md

 # Raspberry Pi Keyboard emulator
 Turning a Raspberry Pi into a keyboard emulator to automatically execute commands.
-Addiotionally this Repo contains a translator script that translates the desired commands to be executed by the raspberry into a script.
+Additionally this Repo contains a translator script that translates the desired commands to be executed by the raspberry into a script.

 Instructions based on: